-And you can really see this trade-off with the Site123 website builder.
-The convenience of their design setup is great.
+And you can really see this trade-off with the website creation with a site builder.
+The convenience of their website editor is great.
 It’s straightforward, fast, and not confusing.
-It puts your focus solely on getting your content onto the premade template by generating a curated template for you.
+It puts your focus solely on getting your content onto the premade template by generating a curated SITE123 template for you.

 But here’s the thing — if you don’t like the template you’re given, changing it up is a pain.
-If you want to go anywhere beyond the basics of design, you are very limited with Site123.
+If you want to go anywhere beyond the basics of design, you have very limited customization options with SITE123.

 For your theme, you can edit the color, the font, and the general ‘feel’/structure of the design.